 - Coordinate all other departments while communicating about points one and two

-However, it is worthy of note that the marketing concept is not limited to companies of the type we have just described.
+However, it is worth noting that the marketing concept is not limited to companies of the type we have just described.
 It applies to all companies and organisations, whether for-profit or not.

 As symbolised by the above quote (often attributed to Peter Drucker but more certainly the result of popular wisdom), the logic of marketing is reversed in relation to that of production.
 The marketing perspective thus starts with customers and their needs and ends up with the design of the products and derives its benefits from customer satisfaction.

-So much for the basis of marketing fundamentals theory.
+So much for the basis of marketing fundamental theory.
 But from theory to practice, there is often a huge gap that needs to be bridged.
-This is even more true in B2B, where the rules are often very different from those of business to consumer marketing.
+This is even more true in B2B, where the rules are often very different from those of business-to-consumer marketing.

 The definitions and principles summarised above (and further descriptions of which can be found in the document referenced at the end of this glossary entry) raise a number of questions.

-We have listed 5 of them, among those which seem the most striking to us:
+We have listed five of them, among those which seem the most striking to us:

-- The deterministic and mechanistic nature of these theories may give the false impression that success hinges on a simplistic equation (such as the marketing mix formula: Marketing mix = Product + Price + Distribution + Communication).
-This is undoubtedly the greatest limitation of these theories which — without being necessarily misleading — tend to favour a pseudo-scientific aspect of marketing that unfortunately doesn’t stand the test of time, at least not in the field.
+- These theories’ deterministic and mechanistic nature may give the false impression that success hinges on a simplistic equation.
+Such as the marketing mix formula.
+Marketing mix = Product + Price + Distribution + Communication.
+This is undoubtedly the greatest limitation of these theories.
+Which – without being necessarily misleading – tends to favour a pseudo-scientific aspect of marketing that unfortunately doesn’t stand the test of time, at least not in the field.

-- The “Make what you can sell” motto also seems self-evident, and it’s even a staple of business-school marketing: marketing starts with the customer (demand), while production starts with the product (supply).
-Except that this is not entirely true, or at least not always, when it comes to innovative and technology products for instance, where the demand is unknown or even has to be found.
+- The ‘Make what you can sell’ motto also seems self-evident, and it’s even a staple of business-school marketing: marketing starts with the customer (demand), while production starts with the product (supply).
+Except that this is not entirely true, or at least not always, when it comes to innovative and technological products for instance, where the demand is unknown or even has to be found.
 See our explanations in the chapter of this glossary dedicated to segmentation.

 To detail these limitations, let’s take an example with an impact on B2B and B2C, the launch of 5G** in Europe in 2021.
-This is a market that is essentially business-oriented (the main uses are geared towards IOT even though some experts are explaining that alternatives exist, particularly for businesses to equip themselves without the help of telcos) but which – strangely enough – primarily concerns private individuals.
-Here is an attempt to shed some light on the real complexity of a market in B2B – and in B2C as well – in a context of technological innovation, and will prove the limits of fundamental marketing theories, particularly in B2B.
+This is a market that is essentially business-oriented (the main uses are geared towards IoT even though some experts are explaining that alternatives exist, particularly for businesses to equip themselves without the help of telcos but which – strangely enough – primarily concerns private individuals.
+Here is an attempt to shed some light on the real complexity of a market in B2B – and B2C.
+As well – in the context of technological innovation, and will prove the limits of fundamental marketing theories.
+Particularly in B2B.

 Let’s take the example of 5G, which, at the dawn of 2021, does not seem to attract demand uniformly in all countries.
 Consumers – and even businesses in this particular case – are not particularly demanding.

-Technological innovation such as this one requires evangelisation efforts and education, which is up to the entire industry and cannot fall on the shoulders of a single company.
+Technological innovation such as this one requires evangelisation efforts and education.
+It is up to the entire industry and cannot fall on the shoulders of a single company.

-The main target of 5G is B2B (through the Internet of Things for the purpose of simplification).
-However, as they are waiting for the business market to mature, telcos are compelled to launch them for consumers, who are not all excited about this innovation.
+The main target of 5G is B2B – through the Internet of Things for the purpose of simplification – .
+However, they are waiting for the business market to mature.
+Meanwhile, telcos are to launch them for consumers, who are not excited about this innovation.
 Particularly in Southern European countries, where reticence towards new technologies is often very strong in the initial phases of adoption.

-Next, as was the case with the introduction of 4G, new features may emerge (streaming in the case of the previous mobile phone generation) that do not yet exist and may hasten market acceptance by consumers and business customers, therefore ending procrastination.
+Next, as was the case with the introduction of 4G.
+New features may emerge – streaming in the case of the previous mobile phone generation .
+That does not yet exist and may hasten market acceptance by consumers and business customers, therefore ending procrastination.

-Eventually, it should be pointed out that in this technological race, all telcos, be they allies or fierce competitors — through syndicates and associations — are educating the market in common or separately.
+All telcos, be their allies or fierce competitors – through syndicates and associations – are educating the market in common or separately.

-It is in this sense that market research — be it amongst consumers or businesses — may not be sufficient to ensure marketing success.
+In this sense, market research – be it among consumers or businesses – may not be sufficient to ensure marketing success.
 Hence the need to assess the entire business ecosystem in order to be more successful in its markets.

-In the same vein, it is important not to lose sight of the fact that the achievement of the company’s objectives depends on its capacities to implement the marketing concept, its skills, strengths and weaknesses.
+It is important not to lose sight of the fact that the achievement of the company’s objectives depends on its capacity to implement the marketing concept.
+In addition to its skills, strengths and weaknesses.

-Instead of the set definitions of marketing fundamentals, which are not necessarily adapted to the marketing of technology products and services, especially in B2B, we prefer the analyses and views of the man who invented the marketing of technology products and services, Regis Mc Kenna, the man with the little green books.
+The set definitions of marketing fundamentals have not necessarily adapted to the marketing of technology products and services in B2B.
+We prefer the analyses and views of the man who invented the marketing of technology products and services, Regis Mc Kenna, the man with the little green books.

-Below, we are making available the complete and downloadable version of a document on marketing fundamentals, which is still relevant for understanding the fundamentals of marketing … as long you compare it with your knowledge of business in the field and pepper it with an obligatory dose of common sense.
+Below, we are making available the complete and downloadable version of a document on marketing fundamentals.
+This is still relevant for understanding the fundamentals of marketing.
+When you compare it with knowledge of business in the field and pepper it with a dose of common sense.

 The following document is a remarkable textbook about the principles of marketing.
-It is made available with a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License by Mary Anne Raymond, a professor of marketing at Clemson University and John F. (Jeff) Tanner, Jr., a professor of marketing and associate dean of faculty development and research at the Hankamer School of Business, Baylor University.
-It can also be downloaded from the University of the People Website.
+It is made available with a Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License by Mary Anne Raymond.
+A professor of marketing at Clemson University and John F. – Jeff – Tanner, Jr. A professor of marketing and associate dean of faculty development and research at the Hankamer School of Business, Baylor University.
+It can be downloaded from the University of the People Website.

-Following is a presentation about marketing fundamental made available by Pr PV Sundar Balakrishnan from the University of Washington – Bothell School of business.
+Following is a presentation about marketing fundamentals.
+Made available by Pr PV Sundar Balakrishnan from the University of Washington – Bothell School of Business.